Intergranular Corrosion Testing (IGC)

 By conducting IGC tests, manufacturers can spot potential weak spots in materials.
 This is vital for industries like aerospace, automotive, and construction, where material failure can have catastrophic consequences.
 Knowing a material’s weaknesses means you can either choose a better material or modify the existing one to improve its resistance.

-For example, in the aerospace industry, components made from high-strength aluminum alloys are subjected to rigorous testing to ensure they won’t fail during flight.
-Similarly, in the automotive industry, parts exposed to road salts and other corrosive substances must be tested to guarantee their longevity and safety.
+For example, in the aerospace industry, manufacturers subject components made from high-strength aluminum alloys to rigorous testing to ensure they won’t fail during flight.
+Similarly, in the automotive industry, engineers must test parts exposed to road salts and other corrosive substances to guarantee their longevity and safety.

 Ensuring Longevity